Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 CREATE DATABASE simons_example_db;
 ```

-... which will give us the feedback `CREATE DATABASE`.
-We can confirm our db is created by listing all databases again with `\l`:
+This will give us the feedback `CREATE DATABASE`.
+We can confirm our database is created by listing all databases again with `\l`:

 ```
                                       List of databases